Student Assessment Home | Assessment A–Z Directory | Contact Student Assessment

 Reporting Testing Irregularities

-TEA as falling into one of two categories – serious and procedural.
+TEA considers any incident that results in a deviation from documented testing procedures to be a testing irregularity.
+Irregularities fall into one of two categories – serious and procedural.
 Serious

 irregularities constitute severe violations of test security or confidentiality